taimuri99/PyBer_Analysis/README.md

 4) Average fare per ride is highest for rural city type while being lowest for urban city type.
 5) Average fare per driver is highest for rural city type while being lowest for urban city type.

 One can see that due to the number of drivers and rides in rural areas being much less in comparison to other city types, the average fare per driver and ride is much higher than suburban and urban cities.
-One of the reasons for this is that urban cities are highly populated and have more available resources as cars or drivers as opposed to rural areas which have low populations and infrastructure.
+One of the reasons for this is that urban cities are highly populated and have more available resources as cars or drivers as opposed to rural areas which have low populations and underdeveloped infrastructure.
 Although the total fares are also less for rural types, the stark difference in amount of rides booked or drivers available compared to urban and suburban cities, cause the averages to decrease.
-Suburban city types are in the middle of the two extremes as expected as they're not as densely populated as urban cities therefore less amounts of drivers and rides, yet are more populated than rural areas which are scarcely populated.
+Suburban city types are in the middle of the two extremes as expected as they're not as densely populated as urban cities therefore less amounts of drivers and rides, yet have more drivers and resources than rural areas which are scarcely populated.

 #### Ride Sharing Data Visualised
 Here is visual aid to help better understand the distribution of average fare vs total number of rides per city: